JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * The main thrust behind ReScript is use of soundly-typed FP in web UI programming
   - Compare to TypeScript which is not sound and lacks type inference
-* ReScriptReact is the ReScript version of Facebook's excellent React UI library
+* [ReScriptReact](https://rescript-lang.org/docs/react/latest/introduction) is the ReScript version of Facebook's excellent React UI library for web browsers
 * [Here](https://github.com/jihchi/rescript-react-realworld-example-app) is an example of a full browser app written in ReScriptReact.
   - ReScript and ReScriptReact count as OCaml for the course projects, an option to consider if you already know React.